mk-fg/tinydns-dynamic-dns-updater/README.md

    They are not considered to be worth hiding, and are cheaper to check on server before validating signature when sent in plaintext.

+ * It's safe to change zone files when tddu-server.py script is running, as it always checks mtime (and does reload) before building new files, and then again right before replacing (tempfile-rename) old file with a new one.

+ * It's also safe to run several server pids from same file, as they do proper locking on reading/writing to it and update old files as well as replace them with new ones, but not sure when doing that might be useful.

 Links